josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 This section shows you how to add child routes and use relative routing in your app.

-To add more features to the application's current crisis center, take similar steps as for the heroes feature:
+To add more features to the current crisis center of the application, take similar steps as for the heroes feature:

 *   Create a `crisis-center` subfolder in the `src/app` folder
 *   Copy the files and folders from `app/heroes` into the new `crisis-center` folder